cjbt/React-Redux-Starter/README.md

 ## by Cecil John Tantay

-My take on a starter React Redux boilerplate and file orginization
+My take on a starter on an opinionated React Redux boilerplate and file orginization

 ### Technologies used